manifestes/manifestes/README.md

 > node slug_build.js

 will produce index.html and preview .png used to share text sections
+warning: needs to have a running local web server

 ## Licenses
 GNU GENERAL PUBLIC LICENSE Version 2